Skip to main content

 What about the future?

 So far, we know about a few changes that will occur after 2023.
 Starting in 2024, the government will add wording to the federal tax credit that excludes battery components from China.
 In 2025, more wording will be added to ensure that battery minerals can’t come from a “foreign entity of concern,” which will mainly affect Russia and China.
-This will prove to be difficult for automakers, as most brands get batteries and EV components from China.
+This could prove to be difficult for automakers, as most brands get batteries and EV components from China.

 In 2023, the federal tax credit will be applied to a buyer’s tax return, which will be filed the following year in 2024.
 Starting in 2024, buyers can choose to transfer the tax credit to a dealership of their choosing to lower the vehicle’s price at the time of purchase.